What former NFL star Terrell Owens learned from blowing through $80 million

 "The best thing to do is ask questions before it's too late," says Owens.

 The wide receiver collected a total of $150,000 in fines for "excessive" celebration after his touchdowns.
-Most infamously, as a San Francisco 49er back in 2000, he posed with his arms spread wide while standing on the star in the middle of the Dallas Cowboys' stadium, which is directly under the hole in the roof through which it is rumored among zealous fans that "God looks down to watch his team play."
+Most infamously, as a San Francisco 49er back in 2000, he posed with his arms spread wide while standing on the star in the middle of the Dallas Cowboys' stadium, which is directly under the hole in the roof through which zealous fans say that "God looks down to watch his team play."
 He actually did it twice.

 Asked if he regrets that lost $150,000, he responds: "It was worth it.
 That's the least of my worries."